SebastianBrazil/WeatherAppNextJS/README.md

 3/28/24 pt 2: Have all of my data that should show on the current day API call populating.
 3/29/24 pt 1: Completed styling of all implemented components as well as added the function to switch between temperature types.
 Next step is favorites, then the 5 day forecast, then mobile version.
 3/29/24 pt 2: Added the favorites functions.
+3/29/24 pt 3: Added the 5 day forecast.
+All that's left is responsiveness.

 Peer Review: